Heather Kampf: College

-Kampf attended the University of Minnesota in the Twin cities and competed for the Golden Gophers track and field and cross country teams graduating in December 2009 with a Bachelor of Science degree in kinesiology.
-While at the University of Minnesota Kampf became the school's most decorated women's track and field athlete in history earning All-American honors eight-times, holding ten school records and becoming the only Golden Gopher to compete in every NCAA championship in cross country, indoor and outdoor track during her time at the university.
-As a freshman in 2006 Kampf was the NCAA Indoor Track and Field Champion in the 800 meter race.
-In 2008 Kampf won the University of Minnesota's Golden Goldy female athlete of the year award.
+Kampf attended the University of Minnesota in the Twin cities and competed for the Golden Gophers track and field and cross country teams.
+She graduated in December 2009 with a Bachelor of Science degree in kinesiology.
+While at the University of Minnesota, Kampf became the school's most decorated women's track and field athlete in history earning All-American honors eight-times, holding ten school records and becoming the only Golden Gopher to compete in every NCAA championship in cross country, indoor and outdoor track during her time at the university.
+As a freshman in 2006, Kampf was the NCAA Indoor Track and Field Champion in the 800 meter race.
+In 2008, Kampf won the University of Minnesota's Golden Goldy female athlete of the year award.

 Kampf's ten school records were in the following events: